sarthak-2019/ROS--Navigation-Perception-Identification-Pick-Place/README.md

 # ROS--Navigation-Perception-Identification-Pick-Place
-Projects needs Ubuntu 18.04 preinstalled.
+#### Projects needs Ubuntu 18.04 preinstalled.The Project is compatible with Python 2.7 consequently, with TensorFlow 1 and 2, and the TensorFlow Object Detection APIs v1 and v2.

 ## ROS Melodic Installation